 Understanding the Linkages between Social Safety Nets and Childhood Violence: A Review of the Evidence from Low and Middle Income Countries

 This review is timely as cash transfers have proven to be a powerful tool in tackling intimate partner violence (IPV).
-A large body of research shows that poverty in various forms is an important driver of childhood violence—indicating good potential for social protection to decrease violence at the margin.
-Non-contributory social safety nets (SSNs), including cash and in-kind transfers, public works and vouchers or fee waivers, are typically designed to provide regular and predicable support to poor populations and have become a popular policy tool to address poverty, vulnerability and inequality.
-There are numerous arguments in favour of SSNs, including their documented impacts across a range of poverty and wellbeing outcomes and their ability to be cost effectively implemented at scale.
+A large body of research shows that poverty in various forms contribute to childhood violence—indicating good potential for social protection to decrease violence at the margin.
+Non-contributory social safety nets (SSNs), including cash and in-kind transfers, public works and vouchers or fee waivers, are typically designed to provide regular and predicable support to poor populations, and have become a popular policy tool to address poverty, vulnerability and inequality.
+There are numerous arguments in favour of SSNs, including their documented impacts across a range of poverty and wellbeing outcomes, and their ability to be cost effectively implemented at scale.

 This paper reviews empirical evidence from 14 SSN evaluations in low- and middle-income countries (LMICs) to answer the question: could investments in SSN programming, including cash transfers, reduce (or prevent) violence against children?